-The streaming wars are truly upon us, and an upstart known as Quibi is hoping we'll consider its service along with Netflix, Hulu, Disney+, HBO Max, and the rest of the streaming sites battling it out for a piece of our paycheck.
+The streaming wars are truly upon us, and an upcoming platform known as Quibi is hoping we'll consider its service along with Netflix, Hulu, Disney+, HBO Max, and the rest of the streaming sites battling it out for a piece of our paycheck.
 But what is Quibi, and what sets it apart from all the other streaming newcomers?
 The answer is, quite a lot, actually.
-From its unique service model to the content it will be serving up, Quibi is, for better or worse, creating a new kind of streaming experience.
+From its unique service model to the content it will be serving up (a talk show host Demi Lovato?!), Quibi is, for better or worse, creating a new kind of streaming experience.
 Read on to find out if that streaming experience is right for you, as well as what in the world Quibi even means.

 What Is Quibi?

 Quibi is short for "quick bites," which is the perfect way to describe the mobile-only streaming service.
 All of the content on the app will be served up in seven- to 10-minute episodes that viewers can watch on the go via their smartphones.
 The streamer is hoping to serve consumers who are looking for quality programming that they can watch on their commutes, during their work breaks, or basically during any downtime they may have during the day.
 The catch is, Quibi content is being made specifically with smartphone viewing in mind, and the programs won't be available to watch on any other devices or traditional TV.

 Unlike most of the streaming sites, Quibi's entire library of content will be original to them.
 The platform's founder, Jeffrey Katzenberg, recently told Vulture that the plan is to spend over $1 billion on fresh content within the first year, And they aren't playing around.
 Quibi is attracting major talent like Steven Spielberg, Chrissy Teigen, Idris Elba, and Jennifer Lopez.
 So far, the streamer has announced more than 40 projects across three categories of programming.
 Content will be divided like this: